berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── label                TEXT NOT NULL              -- "No sea level rise", "15mm SLR", etc.
 ├── slr_value_mm         NUMERIC                    -- SLR amount in millimetres (0, 15, 30, 60)
 ├── description          TEXT
-├── source               TEXT                       -- FK → source.source (james_gilbert, etc.)
+├── source               TEXT                       -- FK to source.source (james_gilbert, etc.)
 ├── is_active            BOOLEAN NOT NULL DEFAULT TRUE ├── created_at           TIMESTAMPTZ DEFAULT NOW()
-├── created_by           INTEGER NOT NULL           -- FK → developer.id
+├── created_by           INTEGER NOT NULL           -- FK to developer.id
 ├── updated_at           TIMESTAMPTZ DEFAULT NOW()
-└── updated_by           INTEGER NOT NULL           -- FK → developer.id
+└── updated_by           INTEGER NOT NULL           -- FK to developer.id

 Values (4 total):
 ├── none:   No sea level rise (0mm)